suchcodewow/suchcodewow.github.io/kworkshop/2minikube.md

 ## minikube

+This installation type is deprecated.
+Please use one of the other 2 methods to ensure compatibility in the workshop.

 These steps will add minikube kubernetes to your bowl.
 You should already have an ubuntu 20.04 server running from [step 1](step1).

 ### Login to your ubuntu server